LuckGrib is unique in that it supports two major routing methods:

-The longest weather forecast data available in LuckGrib is for 16 days.
+The longest weather forecast that would be used while underway and doing actual tactical planning is for 16 days.
 If your passage is longer than this, then by using manual routing, you will be able to create a rough idea of the shape of the passage, with estimates for how long it may take.

 As weather data is not available for the long time horizons where manual routing is used, the system uses an average vessel speed to make estimates for where you may be at any given time.
 Simply using an average speed is inferior to the ability of weather routing to use vessel performance data.
 However as there is no weather data available for the long passages where manual routing is necessary, automated weather routing is not an option for those.

 LuckGrib is able to integrate optimized weather routing paths into the manual routing process.
 You can use an automatically generated, optimized weather route for the portion of the passage where you have weather forecast data, and then have the system fall back to the manual routing process for the remainder.